Noreaster76/svm-presentation/README.md

 # How to View the Presentation

+## Option 0: View the markdown file directly in GitHub
+Just navigate directly to [`gjh_svm_presentation.md`](https://github.com/Noreaster76/svm-presentation/blob/master/gjh_svm_presentation.md).

+#### Advantages
+- Easiest method
+- Platform independent (doesn't require a Mac)
+- You can see the speaker notes
+- Free!

+#### Disadvantages
+- None of the demo videos will work

 ## Option 1: Download the PDF
-The easiest way to view the slides would be to simply download the file `gjh_svm_presentation.pdf`.
+The next easiest way to view the slides would be to simply download the file `gjh_svm_presentation.pdf`.

 #### Advantages
 - As easy as clicking on a link or two